Study Abroad Program Manager

 Students then participate in a two-week intensive program at Hangzhou Wanxiang Polytechnic, where they explore issues of energy technology and application through lectures by Wanxiang researchers and practitioners, as well as site visits.

 Students develop group projects on energy and sustainability topics of their choice and present these upon return to Northwestern in fall quarter.

 This program offers a set curriculum with a combination of Northwestern courses and courses offered by Peking University.
 Students must enroll in the courses listed below.
 For courses with Northwestern course numbers students will receive a Northwestern transcript.
 Both the courses and grades appear on students' Northwestern transcript and are factored into their Northwestern GPA.
 For courses offered by Peking University, students will receive a Peking University transcript and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.
-Visit the Undergraduate Learning Abroad academic planning section for more information about credit transfer and grades, GPA and transcripts.
+Visit the Global Learning academic planning section for more information about credit transfer and grades, GPA and transcripts.